 The words echoed into the distance, into the dark void…

-Oz’s eyelids fluttered open, waking him up to reality, and leaving the distant, old memory behind.
+Oz’s eyelids fluttered open, waking him up to reality and leaving the distant, old memory behind.

 He straightened on his perch on an oak’s high limb.
 He hadn’t come all the way here from Wonderland just to relive past memories.
 He rubbed his temples, waking himself up.
-He’d come here to observe the event now taking place below him.
+He’d come here to observe the event that was now taking place below him.